siddhanthaldar/polytask/README.md

 [[arXiv]]() [[Project page]](https://poly-task.github.io/)

-This is a repository containing the code for the paper [PolyTask: Learning Unified Policies through Behavior Distillation]().
+This is a repository containing the code for the paper **"PolyTask: Learning Unified Policies through Behavior Distillation"**.

 ![main_figure](https://github.com/siddhanthaldar/polytask/assets/25313941/debaa96a-94aa-44a9-a615-b5fb42023038)